josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 #### 9.2.3.3.
 Out of Vocab (OOV)

-* **Handling Outliers**: Create a single category `_out of vocabulary_` to group rare outliers together, reducing unnecessary training on individual outliers.
+* **Handling Outliers**: Create a single "_out of vocabulary_" category to group rare outliers together, avoiding unnecessary training on individual outliers.

-*  Using this approach simplifies model training and improves performance.
+* This approach saves computational resources and simplifies model development.
-* This technique is often used in situations where outliers occur very infrequently in the dataset.
+* Training data categories are reduced by aggregating rare anomalies into a single category.

 ---

 #### 9.2.3.4.
 Feature Hashing

-* **Hashing**: applies a hash function to categorical features and uses their hash values as indices
+* **Hashing**: applies a hash function to categorical features using their hash values as indices
+    * **Advantages**:
-* _Advantage_: no need to reassemble vocabulary if feature distribution changes
+        * No need to update vocabulary when feature distribution changes
-* **Collision problem**: hashing can cause inconsistencies (collisions) for important terms
+    * **Disadvantage**:
+        * Often causes collisions

 ---

 #### 9.2.3.5.
 Hybrid of Hashing and Vocabulary

-* *Hashing-based approach to represent categories outside of pre-defined vocabulary*
+* **Approach**: Replace standard vocabulary categories with hashed ones to represent out-of-box data categories
-    * Reduces complexity by mapping non-vocabulary categories to hash values
-    * Enables model to learn categories not included in the predefined vocabulary
+*
+* **Advantage**: Model learns to recognize and categorize out-of-box data despite lack of predefined vocabulary
+*
+* **Benefits**: Hashing approach allows for more flexibility in handling unseen data

 ---

 #### 9.2.3.6.
 Embedding

-* **What is Embedding**:
+* **What is Embedding?**: A categorical feature represented as a continuous-valued feature
-    * _Continuous-valued feature_ that represents categories
-    * Often created by converting index values into a numerical vector
+* **How used in DL**: Converted from indices to an embedding for text classification and document classification tasks
+    * Typically used with "bag-of-words" representations of documents

 ---

 ### 9.2.4.
 Feature Selection

-* **Feature Selection** selects a subset of useful input variables to predict a target variable, reducing noise and overfitting issues.
+* **Feature Selection**: Selecting a subset of useful input variables to predict a target variable
-    * Can be done using:
-        * Keeping only the most important features
-        * Finding a combination of new features
+    * **Dimensionality Reduction**: Reducing the number of features to:
-        * _Techniques include: backward selection, Random Forest, PCA, t-SNE_
+        * Reduce noise and overfitting problems
+        * Decrease training time and computational resources

 ---

 ## 9.3.
 Class Imbalance

-* **Classification Model Outcomes**
-  * _True Positive_: Correctly predicts positive class (e.g., patient is actually sick)
-  * True Negative: Correctly predicts negative class
-  * False Positive: Incorrectly predicts positive class (e.g., patient is not sick but test says so)
-  * **False Negative**: Incorrectly predicts negative class (patient is sick but test determines not so)
+* **Classification Model False Negatives**: In a classification model, a false negative occurs when a patient is predicted to be healthy but actually has the disease.
+    * This misclassification can lead to incorrect diagnoses and treatment decisions.
+    * Minimizing false negatives is crucial for accurate outcomes in classification models.

 ---

 ### 9.3.1.
 Classification Threshold with Precision and Recall

 **Classification Threshold**
-A **classification threshold** is a chosen value that maps logistic regression output to a binary category.
-It's usually set between 0 and 1.
+classification threshold is a value that determines when to classify as positive or negative usually set by human and assumed to be 0.5

+* **Choosing Threshold**: affects false positives and false negatives
-* *_Increasing threshold_* reduces false positives, increasing _precision_, but decreasing recall.
+    * Raising threshold reduces false positives, increases precision
-* *_Decreasing threshold_* increases false negatives, increasing recall, but decreasing precision.
+    * Lowering threshold reduces false negatives, increases recall
-* *_Precision_ vs Recall_: improving one decreases the other_.
+* **Precision vs Recall**:
+    * Precision: true positives / total positive predictions
+    * Recall (TPR): true positives / total samples of interest

 ---

 ### 9.3.2.
 Area under the Curve (AUC)

-* **Classification Metrics**: Two types of area under the curve used in classification problems
+* **Classification Problem Types**
-    * *_AUC-ROC_*: balanced dataset with equal numbers of examples per class
+  * _AUC ROC_: balanced dataset with equal examples for both classes
-    * *_AUC-PR_*: imbalanced dataset where classes have unequal numbers of examples
+  * _AUC PR_: imbalanced dataset with unequal examples for both classes

 ---

 #### 9.3.2.1.
 AUC ROC

 * **ROC Curve**: a graph showing classification model performance at all thresholds
-    * Plots true positive rate vs false positive rate
-* **AUC ROC**: measures 2D area under the curve, between 0.0 and 1.0
-    * Represents binary classification model's ability to separate classes
+* * _AUC (Area Under Curve)_*: measures 2D area under ROC curve, representing binary classification model's class separation ability
+    * AUC closer to 1.0 = better class separation, up to 1.0

 ---

 #### 9.3.2.2.
 AUC PR

-* **Precision-Recall Curve**: a graph showing Precision values on the y-axis and Recall values on the x-axis
+* **Precision-Recall Curve**: a graph measuring Precision values on y-axis and Recall values on x-axis, useful for imbalanced binary classification models.
-    * _Effective for imbalanced binary classification models_, as it focuses on the minority class.
-    * The area under the curve (AUC PR) measures the 2D area underneath, providing more attention to the minority class.
+* **AUC PR**: the area under the precision-recall curve, giving more attention to the minority class, especially in highly skewed domains.

 ---

 ## 9.4.
 Feature Crosses

-* _Feature Cross_: A synthetic feature created by multiplying two or more features.
+* **Feature Cross**: A synthetic feature created by multiplying two or more features, often used to add nonlinearity to linear models.
+* **Use of Feature Crosses**:
-  * Can be used to increase predictive ability when individual features are not sufficient
+  * To increase predictive ability when a single feature has limited value on its own
-    * Example: combining location (market, curbside) and time of day
-  * Used to represent nonlinearity in linear models with complex data
+  * To represent nonlinearity in complex models by creating new interactions between features
-    * Example: creating a feature cross from dot and rectangle features to learn separation classes

 ---

 ## 9.5.
 TensorFlow Transform

-* **Efficient Input Pipeline**: Key to increasing TensorFlow model performance
+* **Efficient Input Pipeline for TensorFlow Models**:
-* * _TF Data API_*: A unified interface for reading data from various sources, including files, databases, and APIs.
-* * _TensorFlow Transform_*: A library for data preprocessing and transformation, enabling efficient data processing and caching.
+  * Utilizing the TF Data API
+  * Leveraging TensorFlow Transform for optimization

 ---

 ### 9.5.1.
 TensorFlow Data API (tf.data)

-* **Optimize Model Execution Speed**
+* **Improve Model Execution Speed**: Reduce device idle time with efficient data input pipeline best practices
+* *_tf.data_* API provides transformations for:
-    * Use `tf.data.Dataset.prefetch` to overlap preprocessing and model execution
+  * _Prefetching_ transformation to overlap preprocessing and model execution
+    * `_tf.data.Dataset.prefetch()_`
-    * Utilize `tf.data.Dataset.interleave` for parallel data reading and caching
+  * _Interleaving_ transformation to parallelize data reading
+    * `_tf.data.Dataset.interleave()`_
-        * Apply `cache` transformation during the first epoch
+* Use *_cache_* transformation to store data in memory during the first epoch
-            * Reduces file opening and data reading operations
+  * `_tf.data.Dataset.cache()`_
+* Reduce memory usage with transformations and minimize overhead

 ---

 ### 9.5.2.
 TensorFlow Transform

-* **TensorFlow Transform**: allows transformations before training to avoid training-serving skew, creating a reproducible graph during training.
+* **TensorFlow Transform**: Allows transformations prior to training, reducing training-serving skew, using TFX with Cloud Dataflow.
-    * Utilizes tf.Transform and Cloud Dataflow in Google Cloud.
-    * Includes steps such as data analysis, transformation, serving, and metadata production.
-* Pipeline components:
-    * **Data Ingestion & Validation**
-        * TensorFlow Data Validation
-        * Cloud Dataflow
-    * **Data Transformation**
-        * TensorFlow Transform
+    * _Key steps_:
+        - Analyze and transform training data
+        - Read and transform evaluation data
-        * Cloud Dataflow
+    * Utilizes Cloud Dataflow for pipeline execution
-    * **Model Training & Tuning**
-        * TensorFlow Estimators/TF Keras
-        * Vertex AI Training

 ---